Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-08.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 11f4738f5a589820a820bfb37d26b19ed063b1479e1ff34f8ab46f043304c7e2
+hash: 53d75659e3b2d1778ccbf72c6c8a3c3cd352375027fe6781265f818220a08eb9
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Управление projects Календарь` (module IC for project management).
+In the framework of the practical part of the course you will have developed end-to-end example: application «project Management - Calendar» (module IC for project management).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.